 Cotton rope also has it’s place.
 It’s great for crotch lines and bondage that you intent to cut off in the course of the scene.
 It’s nice for folk who want to try bondage and aren’t ready to invest in high-quality rope.
 It’s great for water bondage.
 I know a lot of avid bondage folk who make good use of cotton rope on a regular basis.
 It’s cool with me.

 But for the folk who are looking for actual silk rope?
 Your mislabeling is misleading and that’s not cool with me in the least.
 It makes the jobs of sex-store employees harder than it ought to be, as we try to explain to customers that no- this isn’t silk even though it says “silk” on the box, and they look at us like we’re trying to con them somehow.
 If anyone is trying to con customers here, it’s certainly not those of us on the sales floor.

 Silk rope exists.
-As does bamboo, silk-bamboo blend, extra-soft hemp, even cashmere and mohair.
+As does bamboo, silk-bamboo blends, extra-soft hemp, even alpaca.
 All sorts of exotics beyond the traditional hemp, jute, and sisal, are available these days.
 There’s even rope that conductive for electrical play!
 People like all kinds of different fibres for ropes for different purposes.
 Everything feels different, and everyone likes different sensations.
 This is one of the wonderful things about people.

 I can’t tell you the number of times I’ve had a disappointed customer who ended up with this stuff, expecting actual silk.
 Sure they probably should have known it wasn’t really silk given how little they paid for it, but at the same time it does say silk (or “Japanese silk”) on the packaging.
 Shouldn’t what’s in the package be reflected by how it’s labeled?
 I seem to recall something about false advertising and all that… Oh, right, we’re dealing with an industry that is completely un-regulated when it comes to materials safety and identification.